Brittany-Reid/QuickFixWithoutEclipse/README.md

-# quickfixwrapper
+# Quick Fix Wrapper

-The goal of this project is to detangle the Eclipse Quick Fix functionality from the IDE such that quick fix can be called on non-workspace objects.
-This is extremely useful for fixing code in batch.

-Updates to Eclipse Quickfix may break functionality.
-I have no intent to maintain this code.
-I hate eclipse.
+Quick Fix without Eclipse

+Quick Fix Wrapper aims to detangles Eclipse Quick Fix functionality from the Eclipse IDE.
+Eclipse Quick Fixes are heavily embedded within UI, and operate on the Eclipse Workspace.
+This library was developed to faciliate efficient large-scale code correction.

+Code will likely break with updates to Eclipse dependencies.

+## Components
+ - EclipseCompilerWrapper, facilitates extraction of IProblems from compilation.